• Skip to primary navigation

 I would heartily recommend a stand mixer.
 You can get away with kneading by hand, but it will take between 15 and 20 minutes of hard work, whereas the stand-mixer can have these rusks kneaded and ready to proof in less than 10 minutes.

-If you don’t have a stand mixer you will need a large mixing bowl.
-This earthenware mixing bowl comes in various sizes, one of which will be large enough for making rusks.
+If you don't have a stand mixer you will need a large mixing bowl.
+I like to use a old-fashioned earthenware mixing bowl which is large enough for to hold all the ingredients.

 You will also need a couple of large loaf tins for baking the rusks.